Cas-07/EdSquared_documentation/support.md

 ### Getting Started

-- **Download and Install**: Search for "EdSquared" on the App Store.
+- **Download and Install**: Search for "EdSquared" on the App Store, or click on this link instead [EdSquared on the App Store](https://apps.apple.com/it/app/edsquared/id6615075755?l=en-GB).
 - **Account Setup**: Sign up on the "Register" screen and either use the code provided by your tutor or create an admin account if you are signing up as a tutor (be sure to check the checkbox that says "Tutor").
 - **Navigating the App**: Use the dedicated buttons from your dashboard to navigate to the respective views of information you would like to see.

+### Forgot Password

+If you've forgotten your password, follow these steps:
+1. Click on "Forgot Password?" on the login page.
+2. Input your email and your new password.
+3. Click on the "Get Code" button to receive a verification code via email.
+4. Input the received verification code in the "Verification Code" field.
+5. Click the "Update Password" button to confirm the password change.

 ### Password Management

 - **Password Safety**: To keep your account secure, we recommend using a password manager to store your password safely.
 This helps you remember your password and prevents unauthorized access.
+- **Password Reset**: If you forget your password, you can reset it by following the "Forgot Password" procedure outlined above.

 ## Community Resources